- Hi! I am Ayush Sharma a qualified Chartered Accountant and Company Secretary from India.

 I worked in this profile for almost 2.5 years after which I moved to financial due diligence practice under Transaction Advisory Services.
 Moving from audit to due diligence was another struggle – saving it for another day!

-After a few years in Transaction Advisory, I got an opportunity to work at Deloitte as a Manager in the same profile.
+After a few years in Transaction Advisory, I got an opportunity to work at Deloitte as a manager in the same profile.

-Why did I not join my dad’s CA firm?
-To get good exposure, and get out of my comfort zone (since my internship was under my dad).
 Also, a brand name is a big advantage, and most importantly dealing with big and diversified clients helped me to understand the client’s perspective in terms of running/ managing businesses.

-Quitting my Job to Start a Consulting Firm in Dubai
+Quitting my job to start a consulting firm in Dubai

 While working with Deloitte back in 2017, I happened to visit Dubai.
 Around the same time, it was announced that VAT would be introduced in the GCC region in 2018.